-Emily R. Novak Gustainis, Head, Collections Services, Center for the History of Medicine, Francis A. Countway Library of Medicine
+Emily R. Novak Gustainis, Center for the History of Medicine, Francis A. Countway Library of Medicine

-Abstract

-The Center for the History of Medicine has used its two CLIR-funded grant initiatives to engage researchers at all stages of their professional careers in an effort to understand how archival description can be improved or modified to the benefit of scholars while remaining attentive to workflows that speed processing.
-This paper considers findings from the Center's "Foundations of Public Health Policy" (2008) and "Private Practices, Public Health: Privacy-Aware Processing to Maximize Access to Health Collections" (2012) initiatives.
+Abstract: The Center for the History of Medicine has utilized its two CLIR-funded grant initiatives to engage researchers at all stages of their professional careers in an effort to understand how archival description can be improved or modified to the benefit of scholars while remaining attentive to workflows that speed processing.
+This paper considers findings from the Center's Foundations of Public Health Policy (2008) and Private Practices, Public Health: Privacy-Aware Processing to Maximize Access to Health Collections (2012) initiatives.

-s the Center for the History of Medicine's (the Center) head of collections services, my day-to-day work focuses on the mechanisms of discovery: systems, standards, and practice.
-While I occasionally staff the reference desk, it requires planning on my part to meaningfully interact with our researchers and find out if what we are doing on the back end is meeting their needs.
-Researchers are our prime movers, the reason we kick the gears into action and then examine the cogs, so it is no wonder user assessment is instrumental to trying out new ways to do our work.
-Over the past seven years and through two CLIR grants, the Center has posed a number of questions to its constituents: How do you prefer to learn about collections?
+As the Center for the History of Medicine's Head of Collections Services, my day-to-day work focuses on the mechanisms of discovery: systems; standards; and practice.
+While I occasionally staff the reference desk, it requires advanced planning on my part to meaningfully interact with our researchers and find out if what we're doing on the back end is meeting their needs.

+Researchers are our prime movers, the reason we kick the gears in to action and then examine the cogs, so it is no wonder user assessment is instrumental to trying out new ways to do our work.

+Over the past seven years, and through two CLIR grants, the Center has posed a number of questions to its constituents: How do you prefer to learn about collections?
 What makes a finding aid useful?
 What is the minimum amount of information you need to determine if a collection is worth your time?
-And, most recently, how can we help improve access to records containing health information about individuals?
+And most recently, how can we help improve access to records containing health information about individuals?
 These opportunities to engage fuel our data collection, both on our processes and our products.

-I will say up front that there are only two ideas to take away from this paper, and I expect they are not revolutionary.
-One, repositories should increase the depth of description for collections that have limited access; and two, approaches to description should better recognize the needs of different disciplines.
-In my experience, our inclination as archivists is to provide much more description for open collections because they can be used right now, rather than to expend energy helping our users make tough choices about whether or not to go through the process-when it is even possible-of appealing for access to unprocessed collections.
-Similarly, our urge to suppress catalog records for unprocessed holdings can drastically reduce opportunities for our researchers to discover collections, resulting in missed opportunities to gauge what is of user interest.
+I'll say up front that there are only two ideas to take away from this paper, and I expect they are not revolutionary.
+One, repositories should increase the depth of description for collections which have limited access, and two, that approaches to description should better recognize the needs of different disciplines.
+In my experience, our inclination as archivists is to provide much more description for open collections since they can be used right now, rather than on expending energy on helping our users make tough choices about whether or not to go through the process - when it is even possible - of appealing for access to unprocessed collections.
+Compounding this information gap is the urge to suppress catalog records for unprocessed, but held collections, thus eliminating the opportunity for researchers to even inquire about when records will open, and our missing valuable opportunities to gauge what is of user interest.

-With the Center's 2008 grant, "Foundations of Public Health Policy" and 2012 grant, "Private Practices, Public Health: Privacy-Aware Processing to Maximize Access to Health Collections," which was proposed under the auspices of the Medical Heritage Library and conducted in partnership with the Alan Mason Chesney Medical Archives of the Johns Hopkins Medical Institutions, the Center had the opportunity to explore, respectively, the descriptive needs of a wide variety of researchers and those of medical and social historians needing access to records containing health information about individuals held by both HIPAA (Health Insurance Portability and Accountability Act) and non-HIPAA covered repositories.
+With the Center's 2008 grant, Foundations of Public Health Policy and its 2012 Private

+Practices, Public Health: Privacy-Aware Processing to Maximize Access to Health Collections, which was proposed under the auspices of the Medical Heritage Library and conducted in partnership with the Alan Mason Chesney Medical Archives of the Johns Hopkins Medical Institutions, the Center had the opportunity to explore, respectively, the descriptive needs of a wide variety of researchers and those of medical and social historians needing access to records containing health information about individuals held by both HIPAA and non-HIPAA covered repositories.
 The results were polar opposites of one another.